miljann/macOS-Background-Services-check/README.md

 # macOS-Background-Services-check

 Check all your services running in background in macOS.
-These commands are very useful when trying to see what services are lauched in the background, as well as what login items are listed in the system events.
+These commands are very useful when trying to see what services are launched in the background, as well as what login items are listed in the system events.

 ## Getting Started

-Setup is actually really easy, just run a .sh or .zsh file, depending on which shell script you use, and you can check all launch deamons, status of extensions, all installed frameworks, components, keyboard extensions, fonts, scripts, background services, etc..
+Setup is actually really easy, just run a `.sh` or `.zsh` file, depending on which shell script you use, and you can check all launch deamons, status of extensions, all installed frameworks, components, keyboard extensions, fonts, scripts, background services, etc..

 ### Run